TheBodger/MMM-SimplePlayer/README.md

 The Text area immediately above the DLNA controls displays the current item within the Folder tree sent from the selected DLNA server.
 Some of the folders will be empty and this will be indicated with a message in the text area.

-If No DLNA servers is displayed, then check that the expected DLNA servers are running and visible across the network.
+If No DLNA servers are displayed, then check that the expected DLNA servers are running and visible across the network.
 Sometimes I found the Synology DLNA server testing was carried out on stopped responding and need to be restarted.

 The DLNA controls from left to right in the example screenshot above are:
 | Control                  | Details